107 Comments

 Expand full comment

 Tellement heureuse pour toi !
 Hystérectomie et les complications qui ont suivi ont mis fin à 7 ans d’errance médicale comme tu le dis si bien.
-J’ai fait taire les hurlements des loups parce que je n’en pouvais plus d’être paralysée par des hémorragies et la douleurs tous les mois.
+J’ai fait taire les hurlements des loups parce que je n’en pouvais plus d’être paralysée par des hémorragies et la douleur tous les mois.
 Une petite voix me dit aujourd’hui que si cette option c’était offerte à moi je serais sortie hurler sous la lune 🐺🌕aussi !
 Heureusement que des plateformes comme celle ci et ton post peuvent servir de relai !
 Bravo !

 Expand full comment